-In March 2020, the GASB issued Statement No. 93, "Replacement of Interbank Offered Rates".
-The Authority is required to adopt the provisions of Statement No. 93 for its fiscal year 2021, 2022, and 2023 financial statements.
+In March 2020 the GASB issued Statement No. 93, "Replacement of Interbank Offered Rates".
+The Authority is required to adopt Statement No. 93 for its fiscal year 2021 financial statements, except for the requirements of paragraphs 11b, 13, and 14, which are effective for its fiscal year 2022 financial statements.

-In March 2020, the GASB issued Statement No. 94, "Public-Private and Public-Public Partnerships and Availability Payment Arrangements".
-The Authority is required to adopt the provisions of Statement No. 94 for its fiscal year 2023 financial statements.
+In March 2020 the GASB issued Statement No. 94, "Public-Private and Public-Public Partnerships and Availability Payment Arrangements".
+The Authority is required to adopt Statement No. 94 for its fiscal year 2023 financial statements.

-In May 2020, the GASB issued Statement No. 96, "Subscription-Based Information Technology Arrangements".
+In May 2020, the GASB issued Statement No. 96, "Subscription Information Technology Arrangements".
 The Authority is required to adopt the provisions of Statement No. 96 for its fiscal year 2023 financial statements.

-In June 2020, the GASB issued Statement No. 97, "Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32".
-The Authority is required to adopt the provisions of Statement No. 97 for its fiscal year 2022 financial statements.
+In June 2020, the GASB issued Statement No. 97, "Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans - an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement No. 32".
+The Authority is required to adopt the remaining provisions of Statement No. 97 for its fiscal year 2022 financial statements.

-The Authority has not yet performed analysis to determine the impact of these statements.
+The Authority has not yet completed the various analysis required to estimate the financial statement impact of these new pronouncements.